carpentry-org/dynlib/README.md

 This is equivalent to the above, but it will crash and burn if any of the assumptions cannot be fulfilled.
 Stay safe, folks!

-Both of the examples do not use `dlclose` to clean up the resource after they are done—mostly for brevity’s sake—, but I’d really hope you’ll do that.
+Both of the examples do not use `DynLib.close` to clean up the resource after they are done—mostly for brevity’s sake—, but I’d really hope you’ll do that.
 Do as I say, not as I do!